zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone09.md

     5. Name server IP address and associated ordered list of MX RDATA ("MX RDATA Lists").

-5. For each name server IP in *Name Server IP* do:
+6. For each name server IP in *Name Server IPs* do:

     1. Send *SOA Query* over UDP to the name server.
     2. Go to next name server IP if at least one of the following criteria is